Human overpopulation: Political systems and social conflict

 It was speculated by Aldous Huxley in 1958 that democracy is threatened by overpopulation, and could give rise to totalitarian style governments.
 Physics professor Albert Allen Bartlett at the University of Colorado Boulder warned in 2000 that overpopulation and the development of technology are the two major causes of the diminution of democracy.
 However, over the last 200 years of population growth, the actual level of personal freedom has increased rather than declined.
 John Harte has argued population growth is a factor in numerous social issues, including unemployment, overcrowding, bad governance and decaying infrastructure.
 Daron Acemoglu and others suggested in a 2017 paper that since the Second World War, countries with higher population growth rates experienced the most social conflict.

-Some advocates have suggested societal problems such as hunger and mass unemployment are linked to overpopulation.
+Scholars such as Thomas R. Malthus, Paul R. Ehrlich have argued that rapid population growth can lead to societal challenges, such as worldwide famines and mass unemployment.
+For example, researcher Goran Miladinov found that in low and middle-income countries, urban and rural population growth is frequently associated with undernourishment.
+However, Ehrlich's predictions in The Population Bomb have been criticised by academic journals.
+For example, a review by Science (journal) outlined that his predictions of mass famine never occurred.

 According to anthropologist Jason Hickel, the global capitalist system creates pressures for population growth: "more people means more labour, cheaper labour, and more consumers."
-Jason Hickel has however argued that the cause of negative environmental impacts is not population size, but resource extraction by wealthy countries largely independent from their population size.
+He and his colleagues have also demonstrated that capitalist elites throughout recent history have "used pro-natalist state policies to prevent women from practicing family planning" in order to grow the size of their workforce.
+Hickel has however argued that the cause of negative environmental impacts is resource extraction by wealthy countries.
+He concludes that "we should not ignore the relationship between population growth and ecology, but we must not treat these as operating in a social and political vacuum."

 Epidemics and pandemics

 A 2021 article in Ethics, Medicine and Public Health argued in light of the COVID-19 pandemic that epidemics and pandemics were made more likely by overpopulation, globalization, urbanization and encroachment into natural habitats.

+They both play a significant role impacting human populations, including widespread illness, death, and social disruption.
+While they can leave a temporary loss of population, it is followed by significant loss and suffering.
+These events are not the sole reason for overpopulation; other significant factors are lack of access to family planning and reproductive contraptions, poverty, and resource depletion.